Frequently Asked Questions

 How do I apply for the program?

 Interested students may complete an online application on our website.
 See the Eligibility and Application page for requirements.
 If there are available slots, eligible students will be contacted to alert them of their eligibility.
+Then, from the applications, TRIO Staff will reach out to accepted students.

 What support services are provided?